hamidgasmi/training.computerscience.cloud.aws/README.md

 	- They're processed in number of order, "Rule #": Lowest first
 	- When a match is found, that action is taken and processing stops
 	- The "*" rule is an implicit deny: It's processed last
-- Its rules include Ephemeral Ports:
+- **Ephemeral Ports**:
-	- When a client initiates communications with a server, it uses a well-known port # on that server: e.g., TCP/443
+	- When a client initiates communications with a server, it uses a well-known port #: e.g., TCP/443, ssh/22
-	- The response is from that well-known port to an ephemeral port on the client
+	- The response from the server is NOT always on the same port
-	- The client decides the ephemeral port (e.g., TCP/22000): they're be thousands!
+	- The client decides the ephemeral port (e.g., TCP/22000)
-	- Because NACL are stateless and ephemeral ports are thousands, to manage the overhead of NACL rules is very high
+	- This is why a NACL outbound rules need to include the ephemeral port range: 1024-65535:
-	- A single Communication involves 4 individual sets of rules:
+		- E.g, connection to a server with ssh
-	- We should think to "allow" traffic for every "ephemeral" ports on Client Inbound and Outbound rules and,
+		- NACL outbound rules should include: SSH (22)        TCP (6) 22           0.0.0.0/0 ALLOW
-	- We should think to "allow" traffic for every "ephemeral" ports on Destination Inbound and Outbound rules as well
+		- NACL outbound rules should include: Custom TCP Rule TCP (6) 1024 - 65535 0.0.0.0/0 ALLOW
 - Location: It'sn't specific to any AZ
 - Type:
 	- Default NACL: